mlcommons/modelbench/README.md

 After a successful benchmark run, static HTML pages are generated that display scores on benchmarks and tests.
 These can be viewed by opening `web/index.html` in a web browser.
 E.g., `firefox web/index.html`.

+Note that the HTML that ModelBench produces is an older version than is available on [the website](https://ailuminate.mlcommons.org/).
+Over time we'll simplify the direct ModelBench output to be more straightforward and more direclty useful to people independently running ModelBench.

 ### Using the journal